awkena/qrlabelr/README.md

 The arguments `Trial = 'PYT'` and `Year = 2023` are required if the method for generating unique IDs for QR codes is set to `get_unique_id = "ruid"`.
 Users can set the font size for the label using the `font_sz` argument.
 Rectangular labels with rounded corners are generated with the argument `rounded = TRUE`, else set it to `rounded = FALSE`.

+Users have the option to draw rectangles around labels or make labels without rectangular borders via the `rect = TRUE` argument.
+Set this argument to `TRUE` for rectangles or `FALSE` for no rectangles.

+The `print_across` argument provides options for users to fill pages with labels by row (left to right) or by column (top to down).
+Set to `TRUE` to fill pages by row or `FALSE` to fill pages by column.

 The following arguments must also be specified if the input field book was not generated with the 'FielDHub' package:

 - `rep_id`: column id in input field book for **REP**; default is 'REP'